siglun/when-to-dumb-down/experience.md

 ```
 This is a fake record I created for the purpose of this paper.
 The work has a title and a name, which has a role (which is aut as in author).
 The name also has multiple parts like family name (Kierkegaard), given name (Søren) and a date (1813/1855 which is ISO's way to express a date range i.e., the years between which the philosopher was alive.
 His Fragment of Life.)

 To get the birth and death dates you have to parse a string.
-As a matter of fact, the name on the book cover wasn't Søren Kierkegaard but Victor Eremita (Victorious hermit), encoded as an <alternativeName>.
+As a matter of fact, the name on the book cover wasn't Søren Kierkegaard but Victor Eremita (Victorious hermit), encoded as an (<alternativeName> ... </alternativeName>).
 A telling pseudonym of the author of The Seducer's Diary.
 Søren was good at pseudonyms.

 The <md:role> ... </md:role> permits the cataloger to encode that a person called Søren has the aut relation to the work.
 Library of Congress have lists with houndreds of such relators.
 Actually, each of those could be seen as a field.
 The thing is that even in a large bibliographic database there would be very few records where Data manager (dtm), Former owner (fmo) and Librettist (lbt) would contain any data.